V-Cent/TTE/docs/tech/todps2.md

 **Advance Gate Points**: You can use these on the New Game + shop to buy special effects.
 Float Gravity, for example, increases the launch power of all attacks by a multiplier.
 You can also manipulate your end game save file to gain more points.
 Decreasing and then increasing the difficulty in the same playthrough (so fight the final boss, save, load, fight again), has no effect on the points.
 Difficulty only has an effect based on the last playthrough difficulty.
 :::

-**Critical Attacks**: Criticals can stun enemies or apply status effects depending on the character.
-Crits all go to 80 stagger, the next hit after the crit adds more stagger.
-When the enemy is stunned (usually because of a crit), all attacks OTG.
+**Critical Attacks**: Criticals can stun enemies or apply status effects depending on the character used.
+Critical attacks makes the current stagger value rise to 80+, the next hit (while the enemy is stunned) also receives bonus stagger time.
+When the enemy is stunned, all attacks OTG.

 **Text Skip**: Hold X and Square to skip all current text.
 Works better than mashing.
 Possible to use after options too.